sahaib9747/Password-and-QRCode-Generator/README.md

   * Save QR Codes as image

 The application takes desired password length from user as input, Then it generates a strong password consists by upper-lower case, digits and symbols.
-Afterwords it generates a qr code regarding password and save it to the desired location.
+Afterwards it generates a qr code regarding password and save it to the desired location.